Examination of Nonlinear Longitudinal Processes with Latent Variables, Latent Processes, Latent Changes, and Latent Classes in the Structural Equation Modeling Framework: The R package nlpsem: Methodological Framework of the nlpsem Package

+All models specified in Section \ref{M:spec} require iterative model estimation, which relies on initial parameter values and involves calculating the expected model-implied mean vector $\boldsymbol{\mu}_{i}$ and variance-covariance structure $\boldsymbol{\Sigma}_{i}$.
+Model fit is assessed by comparing these to the observed data, using their difference as the function value.
+Maximum likelihood estimation (MLE), commonly known as full information maximum likelihood (FIML) in SEM research, is employed for this purpose.
+FIML calculates individual likelihoods and accommodates heterogeneity and missing data effectively.

-The FIML function value is $-2\ln{L}$ where $L$ is the likelihood function across all $N$ individuals.
-For a single group analysis (i.e., the models introduced in Subsections \ref{spec:LGCMs}-\ref{spec:Med}), supposing there are $p$ variables measured for the $i^{th}$ individual in a vector $\boldsymbol{\omega}_{i}$, $L$ is defined as
+The FIML function value is $-2\ln{L}$, where $L$ is the likelihood function across all $N$ individuals, with parameter space denoted as $\Theta$.
+For single-group analyses, assuming there are $p$ variables, where $p$ represents the total count of growth factors and the TICs that help explain the variability of these growth factors, measured for the $i^{th}$ individual in a vector $\boldsymbol{\omega}_{i}$, $L$ is defined as follows, $L$ is defined as